Chrishaywood/ProhelionDocs/pages/ArrowPoint/ArrowAndroid_Solar.md

 ---
-title: ArrowPoint Android Dashboard
+title: ArrowPoint Android Solar
-tags: [ArrowPoint, Dashboard, Solar]
+tags: [ArrowPoint, Android, Solar]
-keywords: ArrowPoint, Dashboard, Solar
+keywords: ArrowPoint, Android, Solar
 last_updated: November 22, 2019
 summary: "A dashboard showing solar input in to the car and net power position for the vehicle"
 sidebar: mydoc_sidebar